William Quantrill: Last years

 While in Texas, Quantrill and his 400 men quarreled.
 His once-large band broke up into several smaller guerrilla companies.
 One was led by his lieutenant, "Bloody Bill" Anderson, and Quantrill joined it briefly in the fall of 1864 during a fight north of the Missouri River.

-In the spring of 1865, now leading only a few dozen pro-confederates, Quantrill staged a series of raids in western Kentucky.
+In early 1865, now leading only a few dozen bushwackers, Quantrill staged a series of raids in western Kentucky.
 Confederate General Robert E. Lee surrendered to Ulysses Grant on April 9, and General Joseph E. Johnston surrendered most of the rest of the Confederate Army to General Sherman on April 26.
-On May 10, Quantrill and his band were caught in a Union ambush at Wakefield Farm.
-Unable to escape on account of a skittish horse, he was shot in the back and paralyzed from the chest down.
+On May 10, the US Army caught up to Quantrill and his band in an ambush in Wakefield, Kentucky.
+While attempting to flee on a skittish horse, Quantrill was shot in the back and paralyzed from the chest down.
 The unit that successfully ambushed Quantrill and his followers was led by Edwin W. Terrell, a guerrilla hunter charged with finding and eliminating high-profile targets by General John M. Palmer, the commander of the District of Kentucky.
-The Union officials, Palmer and Governor Thomas E. Bramlette, did not wish to see Quantrill staging a repeat of his performance in Missouri in 1862–1863.
-He was brought by wagon to Louisville, Kentucky, and taken to the military prison hospital, on the north side of Broadway at 10th Street.
+US officials, Palmer and Governor Thomas E. Bramlette, did not wish to see Quantrill staging a repeat of his performance in Missouri in 1862–1863.
+Quantrill was brought by wagon to Louisville, Kentucky, and taken to the military prison hospital on the north side of Broadway at 10th Street.
 He died from his wounds on June 6, 1865, at the age of 27.

 Burial

-Quantrill was buried in an unmarked grave, which is now marked, in what later became known as St. John's Cemetery in Louisville.
-A boyhood friend of Quantrill, the newspaper reporter William W. Scott, claimed to have dug up the Louisville grave in 1887 and to have brought Quantrill's remains back to Dover at the request of Quantrill's mother.
-The remains were supposedly buried in Dover in 1889, but Scott attempted to sell what he said were Quantrill's bones and so it is unknown if the remains he returned to Dover or buried in Dover were genuine.
+Quantrill was buried in an unmarked grave in what became known as St. John's Cemetery in Louisville.
+A boyhood friend of Quantrill, the newspaper reporter William W. Scott, claimed to have dug up the Louisville grave in 1887 and brought Quantrill's remains back to Dover at the request of Quantrill's mother.
+The remains were supposedly buried in Dover in 1889, but Scott attempted to sell what he said were Quantrill's bones, so it is unknown if the remains he returned to Dover or buried in Dover were genuine.
 In the early 1990s, the Missouri division of the Sons of Confederate Veterans convinced the Kansas State Historical Society to negotiate with authorities in Dover, which led to three arm bones, two leg bones, and some hair, all of which were allegedly Quantrill's, being re-buried in 1992 at the Old Confederate Veteran's Home Cemetery in Higginsville, Missouri.
 As a result, there are grave markers for Quantrill in Louisville, Dover, and Higginsville.